SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 <a name="bk_oobNavSolution"> </a>

-## Using an out-of-box navigation solution
+## Using an out-of-the-box navigation solution

 You've evaluated the rationale for a custom navigation solution and have decided that none of those reasons apply.
-The good news is that you can leverage proven patterns for an out-of-box navigation solution.
+The good news is that you can leverage proven patterns for an out-of-the-box navigation solution.

 At its core, a navigation solution consists of a set of navigation controls that receive their data from a navigation store.
-When choosing an out-of-box navigation solution, managed navigation (described later in this article) is generally the preferred choice for a navigation store because it offers the better page load performance.
+When choosing an out-of-the-box navigation solution, **managed navigation** (described later in this article) is generally the preferred choice for a navigation store because it offers the better page load performance.

-The other choice, out-of-box structured navigation (described later in this article), can easily become very resource-intensive (especially for complex site collection structures) and can result in significantly slower page-load performance.
+The other choice, out-of-the-box **structural navigation** (described later in this article), can easily become very resource-intensive (especially for complex site collection structures) and can result in significantly slower page-load performance.

 <a name="bk_customNavSolution"> </a>